andrewmackrodt/terraform-templates/README.md

 # terraform-templates

-**WIP** [Terraform][terraform] templates for use with [AWS][aws], presently sets up a VPC with 2 availability zones, private and public subnets, internet gateway, security groups, a single AZ bastion host and an auto-scaling apache/php7.4 service behind an application load-balancer with SSL.
+**WIP** [Terraform][terraform] templates for use with [AWS][aws], presently creates:

+- a VPC with 2 availability zones
+- private and public subnets in each availability zone
+- internet gateway
+- security groups
+- a single AZ bastion host
+- an auto-scaling apache/php7.4 service behind an ALB with SSL
+- dns management for setting SES DKIM keys in Cloudflare

 ## Quick Start